 Logitech G915 Lightspeed

-This keyboard is the most expensive board on the list, priced at $249.99, but currently at $229.99 on Amazon.
-The Logitech G915 Lightspeed Mechanical Gaming Keyboard is a full-sized keyboard.
+This keyboard is the most expensive board on the list, priced at $249.99, but currently at $229.99 .
+The Logitech G915 Lightspeed Mechanical Gaming Keyboard is a full-sized keyboard, available on Amazon through this link.
 It is currently rate 4 stars on Amazon with 215 total ratings.